DjDeveloperr/DjDeveloperr/README.md

 ### 👋 Hey, I’m Dj

-I’m a software engineer and an open-source enthusiast.
+I’m a software developer and an open-source enthusiast.

 You can find some of my open-source projects in pinned repositories below!